Family/ Domestic Violence or Personal Safety Intervention Orders

 If you are not in immediate danger, you may need to submit an intervention order application yourself.
 You can lodge an online application for a family violence intervention order to be heard at all court locations.

 See the court website to apply now.
 If you cannot apply online, you can download an application form from the Magistrates’ Court website or apply for an order at your local Magistrates’ Court.
-Shan Lawyers are here to help guide you with your application so speak to us today about submitting an application for an intervention order in Victoria.
+Shan Lawyers are here to help guide you with your application, so speak to your family violence lawyer in Melbourne today about applying for an intervention order in domestic violence in Victoria.

-Please note: You may also be eligible to receive family violence support services from other organisations like:
+Please note: You may also be eligible to receive domestic violence support services from other organisations, like:

 7. What will happen if you disobey the conditions set out in the Intervention Order?